lilybarrett/candy_monster/README.md

 ### What is React Router?

-The Router library, built on top of React, allows you to add multiple pages and flows of information, and to seamlessly keep the browser in touch with what's being displayed on the page.
-At a lower level, Router is really just a component that loads other components based on the URL.
+React's Router library allows you to add multiple pages and flows of information, and to seamlessly keep the browser in touch with your UI.

-Among the many reasons why Router is great: It offers you links to other parts of your React app, allows you to nest routes, and uses JavaScript to update the URL without making an HTTP request.
-Router also allows you to use dynamic routing, rather than manually coding the links in your app.
+Router allows you to nest routes to share UI across different pages while keeping your code DRY, allows you to set up dynamic links to different parts of your app, and updates the URL without making an HTTP request.

-### Mapping URLs to React Components
+### Connecting URLs to React Components

-To use Router, instead of using App as usual, you'll wrap everything in a new top-level component called `Root` that utilizes everything we need from Router.
+To use Router, you'll wrap everything in a top-level component called `Root` that calls upon everything we need from Router.

-`Root` will take `browserHistory` and `routes` -- both of which we get from Router -- as props. `browserHistory` uses the History API built into the browser to create clean, easy-to-read URLs. `routes` is a collection of `Route` components, each of which takes another component as props.
-This may sound a tiny bit Inception-y, but we promise it's not too bad!
+`Root` will take `browserHistory` and `routes` -- both of which we get from Router -- as props. `browserHistory` uses the History API built into the browser to create clean URLs. `routes` is a collection of `Route` components, each of which takes another component as props.

 Our `routes.js` file lays out all the Route components -- and their level of nesting -- within our app.
 We'll import that file into our `main.js` file so we can pass our defined routes down as props to our `Root` component.